jmhoffman4/DATA-440/Project3.md

 ## Q4

-Shown below is the gif produced by my ODM and gravity model:
+Shown is the gif produced by my ODM and gravity model:
 ![](output.gif)

 To modify the number of points departing from each origin, I would apply weighting based on the relative populations of each subdivision.
 I am unsure as to the professional value of making a change like this.\